 It feels like your child was kidnapped, and no one cares, you have no one to share it with as “it was the plan” but your fears, anxiety, and guilt are at an all time high, and your hope at an all time low . . . . much like what I imagine are the feelings of the bio-parents at removal.

-While a lack of closure offers hope, it also can offer false hope — which in turn delays or complicates our grieving process.
+While a lack of closure offers hope, it also can provide false hope — which in turn delays or complicates our grieving process.

 2. My child lost their family.
 I not only mourned for me.
-I mourned for his losses too.
+I wept for his losses too.

 We had a foster daughter from the time she was 11 month old till she was a little over two years old.
 She was going to be our little girl forever, but a judge and a social worker messed up . . . .
 We went on to adopt two more children but will never get over the loss and her last words to us when she was picked up!
 She said, “I come back?”
 We will always think of her and hope she is doing well!